 Along with all the other excellent benefits, your policy might participate in whole life dividends.
 Participating life insurance means the life insurance pays dividends.
 We have several companies that provide participating whole life insurance and are some of the best providers within the industry.

 Life insurance dividends are referred to as return of premium which the company pays to participating policyholders.
 This amount is based on the company’s financial performance over the year.
 Keep in mind, dividends are not taxable as long as the dividends do not go beyond the policy premiums you paid.
 In other words, if your dividends are in excess of the premiums you paid into your policy, then the dividends are taxable.

 You can use your dividends to make purchases, buy added paid-up life insurance, pay on your premiums or gain interest in the company.
 If you use your dividends to contribute to your whole life insurance cash value account, you will increase your cash value which means the more cash you will receive from the dividends.
 In turn, that increases your cash value which increases your overall cash from dividends, etc.

 For the majority of people, term life insurance is the best type of life insurance.
-Term life is less expensive and provides coverage for most situations in life.
-There is a popular debate on Term vs Whole Life insurance and most side with term.
+Term life is cheap and provides coverage for most situations in life.
+There is a popular debate on term vs whole life insurance and Most side with the philosophy of buy term and invest the difference.
 With that said, whole life has its place.

 However, you need to be cautious if an agent is pushing whole life insurance.
 You see life insurance agents get commissions on policies that they sell.
 That’s not a bad thing and the cost is built into the policy no matter where you buy it from.
 But they will get a higher commission simply because the whole life policy is more expensive.
 Just be aware if an agent pushes you towards any type of policy.
 They need to present you all of your options and let you decide.